Logos23333/CSMSA/README.md

 [Download link](https://drive.google.com/drive/folders/1x1B6-Ucus5nlAtqMNRZClx2v2M_RMVcF?usp=share_link)

-Signed the following copyright announcement with your name and organization.
-Then complete the form online(https://forms.gle/UaU7DG25DmZBSjBH6) and **mail** to logosg@foxmail.com, we will provide access rights when approved.
+1. Signed the following copyright announcement with your name and organization and **mail** to logosg@foxmail.com.
+2. Then complete the form online(https://forms.gle/UaU7DG25DmZBSjBH6), we will provide access rights when approved.

 # Copyright